DemoVPS69420/Spotify_np_lyric/README.md

 4. Copy your **Client ID** and **Client Secret**.

 ### 4. Get Your SP_DC Cookie
-This is required for fetching official lyrics.
+This is required for fetching official lyrics and Canvas videos.
 1. Open Chrome/Edge/Firefox and go to [open.spotify.com](https://open.spotify.com).
 2. Log in.
 3. Press **F12** to open Developer Tools.